Xertz/Xertz/README.md

 - 👋 Hi, I’m @Xertz
-- 👀 I’m interested in ...
+- 👀 I’m interested in Coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning How to code
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Arduino projects
-- 📫 How to reach me ...
+- 📫 How to reach me DISCORD-xertz.me
+-                     INSTAGRAM-Xertz

 <!---
 Xertz/Xertz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.